PharmacyInformaticist/Programming-with-Google-Go/README.md

-This my code for the exercises and assignments of the following 3 Golang Programming Courses:
+This is my code for the exercises and assignments of the following 3 Golang Programming Courses:

 1. Getting Started with Go
 The basics of Go, Topics include data types, protocols, formats, and writing code that incorporates RFCs and JSON.